Although the robots.txt file is a very important file if you want to have a good ranking on search engines, many web sites don't offer this file.

 If you don't format your robots.txt file properly, some or all files of your web site might not get indexed by search engines.
 To avoid this, do the following:

-1. Don't use comments in the robots.txt file
+- Don't use comments in the robots.txt file

 Although comments are allowed in a robots.txt file, they might confuse some search engine spiders.

-"Disallow: support # Don't index the support directory" might be misinterepreted as "Disallow: support#Don't index the support directory".
+"Disallow: support # Don't index the support directory" might be misinterepreted as "Disallow: support#Don't index the support directory". - Don't use white space at the beginning of a line.
+For example, don't write

 placeholder User-agent: *

-place Disallow: /support
+place Disallow: /supportbut

 User-agent: *